 Laurie’s real passion lies in the journey of training a horse.
 Inspired by the old classical masters, she bases her approach on the true classical style stressing solid basics instead of quick fixes.
 Working with Arthur Kottas, former chief rider of the Spanish Riding School, solidified her convictions.
 This systematic and excellent foundation is the basis of her teaching.
 Though competing is not her sole ambition, she does genuinely enjoy the effort."Among other things, competition is a test to one's daily training.
 After each class, I'm eager to get back in the ring again and make it better."

 In 2004 Laurie purchased Ramora, a very special Dutch mare (Jazz x Saluut) who was the highest scoring in North America (based on her inspection scores).
 The following year, with a generous sponsorship from Vince Fevola, Laurie and Ramora won the Second Level Championship at Wellington, Florida's 2005 Palm Beach Derby in good company.
-This pair is currently showing in Grand Prix and in 2014, Laurie received her USDF Gold Medal aboard Ramora.
+In 2014 Laurie received her USDF Gold Medal aboard Ramora.

 Laurie's past trainers include Cathy Morelli and Pierre St. Jacques.